-- 8. Ensure conservatee has both a psychiatrist and a primary care physician who will prepare (by a psychiatrist/psychologist) and concur with (by a primary care physician) the annually required Medical Recommendation and Declaration to Reestablish Conservatorship (see Optum Website OPOH Tab: Reestablishment Recommendation Form) (HHSA LPS PC RE-EST).
-This form must be prepared/signed by both of the conservatee's physicians and submitted to the Public Conservator's Office at least 45 days prior to the end date of the current conservatorship period, which communicates their recommendation as to either the reestablishment or termination of LPS conservatorship.
-The case management agency must ensure the conservatee is able to see both the psychiatrist and a primary care physician 2 to 4 months prior to the end date of the current conservator's Office and should be kept current in Cerner. - 9.
-Maintain involuntary clinical Strength Based Case Management and/or Assertive Community Treatment Services at all times while a conservatorship is in place.
+period, which communicates their recommendation as to either the reestablishment or termination of LPS conservatorship.
+The case management agency must ensure the conservatee is able to see both the psychiatrist and a primary care physician 2 to 4 months prior to the end date of the current conservatorship period.
+The names and telephone numbers of these physicians must be provided to the Public Conservator's Office and should be kept current within the EHR.

+- 9. Maintain involuntary clinical Strength Based Case Management and/or Assertive Community Treatment Services at all times while a conservatorship is in place.
 If the conservatee is being transferred to another Case Management Agency, services of the sending agency must be maintained until verification is received that the conservatee has been contacted and is prepared to receive involuntary case management services from the receiving agency.
 The receiving agency must notify the Public Conservator's Office of the successful transfer and start of services with the receiving agency.
 Services may only be provided on a voluntary basis (or closed) if the Public Conservator's Office has indicated the conservatorship has been terminated by the court. - 10.
-Notify the Public Conservator's Office within 24 hours when any of the following situations occur for a conservatee: - Address changes - A new case manager is assigned - A new case management agency has been assigned - AWOL or in a missing person status - Hospitalization (medical and/or psychiatric) - In custody - Death - A Serious Incident Report is submitted to the BHS Quality Improvement Unit
+Notify the Public Conservator's Office within 24 hours when any of the following situations occur for a conservatee: - Address changes - A new case manager is assigned - A new case management agency has been assigned - AWOL or in a missing person status - Hospitalization (medical and/or psychiatric) - In custody - Death - A Serious Incident Report is submitted to the BHS Quality Improvement Unit - Any unusual occurrences that raise risk/safety concerns - 11.
+Notify Public Conservator's Office in writing when it is believed a change in rights or when it is believed the Conservatee is no longer gravely disabled. - 12.
+Refer treatment providers to the Public Conservator's Office for matters requiring the consent of the Court via the Public Conservator's Office, such as surgery, non-routine medical treatment, or end of life decisions. - 13.
+Contact the Public Conservator's Office when questions arise regarding the Conservatee's desire/need to enter into contracts of any kind, obtain a driver's license, vote or participate in a research study.